10 Section 8 Housing Myths Explained by a Veteran Landlord

 Myth #5: Section 8 Tenants Are Mostly One Racial Group

-HUD’s own data shows Section 8 serves a diverse mix: about 48% Black, 23% White, 22% Hispanic, and the rest other groups, varying by region.
+HUD’s most recent numbers show Section 8 serves a mix: about 48% Black, 23% White, 22% Hispanic, and others depending on location.

 Myth #6: Any Lender Will Finance Low-Cost Rentals